Nanopublication/nanopub-website/src/pages/sessions.md

 - We use these [notes](https://docs.google.com/document/d/1_vL-hxsHGcy85g7EIUdLesztXFofQ9QW4VdZG3K5J8g/edit#) during the sessions and for the record.
 - The meetings are open to everyone and invitations are sent out by email.
 Subscribe to our [Google Group](https://groups.google.com/g/nanopub-users/) by hitting _Ask to join group_ and be notified.

-Upcoming sessions: 15 Apr, 20 May, 17 Jun.
+Upcoming sessions: 20 May, 17 Jun.
 Summer break afterwards.

+## Nano Session #23

+_20 May 2025, 16:00 CEST_

+Speaker:
+- [Vincent Emonet](https://vemonet.github.io/) on "From Question to Queries: a Tutorial About Efficient SPARQL Generation with Large Language Models"

 ## Nano Session #22

 _15 April 2025, 16:00 CEST_

-Speakers:
+Speaker:
 - [Jorrit Poelen](https://jhpoelen.nl) on "Global Biotic Interactions (GloBI): Continuously Publishing Data Review Papers and Nanopubs"
-- [Vincent Emonet](https://vemonet.github.io/) on "From Question to Queries: a Tutorial About Efficient SPARQL Generation with Large Language Models"

 ## Nano Session #21